-Additionally, The New York Times did some digging of their own and found that standing in close proximity to your microwave is harmless.
-"Every microwave that reaches the market must meet a requirement limiting the amount of radiation it can leak in its lifetime to five milliwatts per square centimeter at roughly two inches away from the oven," their article describes.
-"According to the Center for Devices and Radiological Health, that is far below the levels of radiation that have been shown to harm humans."
+Additionally, The New York Times did some investigating of their own and found that standing in close proximity to your microwave is, for the most part, harmless.
+"Every microwave that reaches the market must meet a requirement limiting the amount of radiation it can leak in its lifetime to five milliwatts per square centimeter at roughly two inches away from the oven," the article reports.
+According to the Center for Devices and Radiological Health, that is far below the levels of radiation that have been shown to harm humans.

 Though further long-term testing is needed to fully determine the effects of radiation exposure from microwave oven use, as long as your microwave's door closes tightly and the latch is secure, there's no reason to believe that standing next to your microwave machine, eagerly awaiting your popcorn to pop or leftovers to reheat, is hazardous to your health.
 "Microwave ovens are designed so that the microwaves are contained within the oven itself," says the American Cancer Society.

 According to the American Cancer Society, do be careful of microwave ovens that are damaged or modified.
 These could allow microwaves to leak out and thus could pose a hazard to people nearby by causing burns.